-- Broadcasting stations in the band 100-108 MHz in Region 1 shall be established and operated in accordance with an agreement and associated plan for the band 87.5-108 MHz to be drawn up by a regional broadcasting conference (see Resolution 510).
-Prior to the date of entry into force of this agreement, broadcasting stations may be introduced subject to agreement between administrations concerned, on the understanding that such an operation shall in no case prejudice the establishment of the plan. - 585 Additional allocation: in China, the Republic of Korea, the Philippines and Singapore, the band 100 108 MHz is also allocated to the fixed and mobile services on a permitted basis. - 586 Alternative allocation: in New Zealand, the band 100 108 MHz is allocated to the land mobile service on a primary basis and to the broadcasting service on a secondary basis. - 587 Additional allocation: in Austria, Bulgaria, Hungary, Israel, Kenya, Mon-Mob-87 golia, Poland, Syria, the German Democratic Republic, the United Kingdom, Somalia, Czechoslovakia, Turkey and the USSR, the band 104-108 MHz is also allocated to the mobile, except aeronautical mobile (R), service on a permitted basis until 31 December 1995 and, thereafter, on a secondary basis. - 588 Additional allocation: in Finland and Yugoslavia, the band 104 108 MHz is also allocated to the fixed service on a permitted basis, until 31 December 1995.
-The effective radiated power of any station shall not exceed 25 W. - 589 Additional allocation: in France, Romania, Sweden and Yugoslavia, the Mob-87 band 104-108 MHz is also allocated to the mobile, except aeronautical mobile (R), service on a permitted basis until 31 December 1995.
+- 584 Broadcasting stations in the band 100 108 MHz in Region 1 shall be established and operated in accordance with an agreement and associated plan for the band 87.5 - 108 MHz to be drawn up by a regional broadcasting conference (see Resolution 510).
+Prior to the date of entry into force of this agreement, broadcasting stations may be introduced subject to agreement between administrations concerned, on the understanding that such an operation shall in no case prejudice the establishment of the plan. - 585 Additional allocation: in China, the Republic of Korea, the Philippines and Singapore, the band 100 - 108 MHz is also allocated to the fixed and mobile services on a permitted basis. - 586 Alternative allocation: in New Zealand, the band 100-108 MHz is allocated to the land mobile service on a primary basis and to the broad-casting service on a secondary basis. - 587 Additional allocation: in Bulgaria, Israel, Kenya, Lebanon, Mongolia, the WARC-92 German Democratic Republic, the United Kingdom, Somalia, Syria, Czechoslovakia, Turkey and the USSR, the band 104 108 MHz is also allocated to the mobile, except aeronautical mobile (R), service on a permitted basis until 31 December 1995 and, thereafter, on a secondary basis. - 588 Additional allocation: in Finland and Yugoslavia, the band 104-108 MHz is also allocated to the fixed service on a permitted basis, until 31 December 1995.
+The effective radiated power of any station shall not exceed 25 W. - 589 Additional allocation: in France, Romania, Sweden and Yugoslavia, the band 104 108 MHz is also allocated to the mobile, except aeronautical mobile (R), service on a permitted basis until 31 December 1995. - 590 SUP subject to agreement obtained under the procedure set forth in Article 14.
+In order to ensure that harmful interference is not caused to stations of the aeronautical radionavigation service, stations of the mobile service shall not be introduced in the band until it is no longer required for the aeronautical radionavigation service by any administration which may be identified in the application of Article 14.